-- .1 Concrete bases shall be installed as shown on Standard Drawing No. E-1.1 to Standard Drawing No. E-1.14 and Standard Drawing No. E-2.1 to Standard Drawing No. E-2.3. - .2 Minimize disturbance to surrounding soil when excavating. - .3 Concrete base installation tolerances to be as follows: - (a) Horizontal location to be within 150mm of specified. - (b) Vertical elevation to be within 10mm of specified. - (c) Top surface variation from level shall not exceed 3mm. - .4 Where poured in place are proposed the Contractor shall provide details of how they plan to carry out the work.
+- .1 Concrete bases shall be installed as shown on Standard Drawing No. E-1.1 to Standard Drawing No. E-1.14 and Standard Drawing No. E-2.1 to Standard Drawing E-2.3. - .2 Minimize disturbance to surrounding soil when excavating. - .3 Concrete base installation tolerances to be as follows: - (a) Horizontal location to be within 150mm of specified. - (b) Vertical elevation to be within 10mm or specified. - (c) Top surface variation from level shall not exceed 3mm.
+(REVISED NOVEMBER 2019) - (d) Top of base shall be a minimum of 25mm proud of surrounding grade.
+The standard dimensions from grade to the top of base are shown in the Standard Drawings.
+(REVISED NOVEMBER 2019) - .4 Where poured in place are proposed the Contractor shall provide details of how they plan to carry out the work.
 In all cases wooden formwork shall be removed prior to poured in place backfilling bases.
 Where sonotube foundations have been utilized, round sonotube forms may be buried. - .5 Concrete bases shall have a compressive strength of 30MPa and all backfill shall be fully compacted prior to pole installation. - .6 No concrete base shall be installed closer than 3m from a fire hydrant.